changqi1/DeepRec/modelzoo/ESMM/README.md

       - `--bf16`: Enable DeepRec BF16 feature in DeepRec.
 Use FP32 by default.
       - `--emb_fusion`: Whether to enable embedding fusion, Default is `True`.
       - `--op_fusion`: Whether to enable Auto graph fusion feature.
 Default is `True`.
-      - `--optimizer`: Choose the optimizer for deep model from ['adam', 'adamasync', 'adagraddecay'].
-Use `adagrad` by default.
+      - `--optimizer`: Choose the optimizer for deep model from ['adam', 'adamasync', 'adagraddecay', 'adagrad', 'gradientdescent'].
+Use `adamasync` by default.
       - `--smartstaged`: Whether to enable SmartStaged feature of DeepRec, Default is `True`.
       - `--micro_batch`: Set num for Auto Micro Batch.
 Default is `0`.
 (Not really enabled)
       - `--ev`: Whether to enable DeepRec EmbeddingVariable.
 Default is `False`.